Search for exotic decays of the Higgs boson into long-lived particles in $pp$ collisions at $\sqrt{s} = 13$ TeV using displaced vertices in the ATLAS inner detector: Event selection

 \section{Event selection}

 Events consistent with the $ZH,\ H \rightarrow aa$ topology were first selected using the lowest-threshold unprescaled single-lepton ($e$, $\mu$) triggers operating during each data-taking year~\cite{TRIG-2018-05,TRIG-2018-01}.
 Events are then identified for reprocessing with the LRT and displaced vertex reconstruction algorithms using an additional selection, referred to as a \emph{filter}, which makes use of the results of the standard ATLAS reconstruction algorithms to identify jets consistent with originating from an LLP decay.
 The selection requires the presence of at least one jet with $p_{\text{T}}>20$~\GeV, where at this stage the full jet calibration is not yet applied and the jet energy is calibrated at the electromagnetic scale~\cite{ATLAS-CONF-2015-002}.
-At least one of the two leading, central ($|\eta|<2.1$) jets must satisfy $f_\text{ch} < 0.045$ or $\alpha_{\text{max}} < 0.05$.
-This selection was optimized to provide high signal efficiency for a wide range of LLP proper lifetimes while maximizing background rejection.
+At least one of the two leading, central ($|\eta|<2.1$) jets must be displaced.
 Finally, the filter requires the presence of a lepton from the $Z$ boson decay.
 The number of events passing this filter is sufficiently small to permit reconstruction with the computationally expensive algorithms for displaced tracks and vertices.
 A second filter is also used, which selects events passing a high-$p_{\text{T}}$ photon trigger, to facilitate the validation of the background estimation method.

 After reconstruction with the LRT algorithm, the signal and control regions are defined by requiring events to contain two opposite-sign, same-flavour leptons.
 The leading (sub-leading) lepton is required to have $p_{\text{T}} > 27$~(10)~\GeV.
 To select events with a reconstructed $Z$ boson, the dilepton invariant mass $m_{\ell\ell}$ is required to be in the range $66 < m_{\ell\ell} < 116$~\GeV.
 Additionally, events are required to contain at least two jets.
 The trigger, filter, lepton, $m_{\ell\ell}$, and jet requirements comprise the event preselection.
 The signal region (SR) is then defined by requiring that events pass the preselection and contain at least two DVs passing the selections described in Section~\ref{sec:sel_vtx}.
 To ensure robust modelling of the background, the DVs are required to be associated with different jets.
 Depending on the value of $m_a$, these criteria select $ZH$ signal events with a leptonically-decaying $Z$ boson with an efficiency ranging from $0.4\%$ to $0.6\%$ ($0.04\%$ to $0.2\%$) for $c\tau_a =10$~(100)~mm.
 A control region (CR) is defined similarly to the SR except for inversion of the DV multiplicity requirement, and is used to derive the background estimate.
 Despite the relatively low efficiency for signal events to satisfy the SR selection, signal contamination in the CR is negligible.